rtoy/cmucl/BUILDING.md

 building from, then you need to use b) or c) above.
 You may need to read the bootfiles for additional instructions, if any.

-If there are no bootfiles, then you can use a) above.
+If there are no bootfiles, then you can use 1. above.

-The build.sh script supports other options, and bin/build.sh -?
+The `build.sh` script supports other options, and `bin/build.sh -?`
 will give a quick summary.
 Read bin/build.sh for more information.